equinor/ert/docs/reference/configuration/keywords.rst

         #.
 The format ASCII_TEMPLATE can only be used as output format.
         #.
 If you use the output format ASCII_TEMPLATE you must also supply a
            TEMPLATE:X and KEY:Y option.
 See documentation of this below.
         #.
-For the binary formats files generated by Fortran can not be used - can
+Binary formats files generated by Fortran can not be used.
-           easily be supported on request.

         **Regarding templates:** If you use OUTPUT_FORMAT:ASCII_TEMPLATE you must also supply the arguments TEMPLATE:/template/file and KEY:MaGiCKEY.
 The template